Gissio/radpro/docs/users.md

 Setting up a custom HV profile requires measuring the high voltage at the tube.
 To accomplish this, connect a 1 GΩ resistor in series with a high-quality multimeter (with a 10 MΩ input impedance).
 Ensure the resistor is clean to prevent spurious currents.
 Set the multimeter to the 20 V range.
 The high voltage approximately corresponds to the multimeter reading multiplied by a factor of (1000 MΩ + 10 MΩ) / 10 MΩ = 101.
 Caution: high voltage CAN BE LETHAL.

 An HV profile consists of a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) frequency and duty cycle.
 Typically, higher frequency values produce lower voltage ripple (voltage variations in time) but consume more power.
 Conversely, lower frequency values require less power, but may sacrifice measurement accuracy.

+## Tube fault alarm

+When no pulses are generated within a five-minute interval, Rad Pro produces a fault alarm.
+This can occur due to:

+* A malfunctioning of the HV source or Geiger-Müller tube.
+* HV source overvoltage.
+* Extremely high levels of radiation.

 ## Random generator